kingli6/LearningGIt/README.md

 press tab to auto complete

 >git diff main //or git diff "branch name, without quotes" to see the difference on that file.
+                //press q to quit
+>git branch -d branch_name        //deleting branch

 //extra commands
-cat filename.txt    //to print out the contents of the file. pbcopy < "path of your file"    //copies to clipboard
+>cat filename.txt    //to print out the contents of the file.
+>pbcopy < "path of your file"    //copies to clipboard